RyanParsley/rpdc/src/content/note/meshtastic/add-GPS-to-TDeck.md

 ## Solution

-With your device ready to be paired with a computer visit https://client.meshtastic.org/ and connect.
-Once you see your T-Deck, navigate to `config` and select the `position` tab.
+With your device ready to be paired with your computer, visit https://client.meshtastic.org/ and connect.
+Once you see your T-Deck is connected, navigate to `Config` and select the `Position` tab.
 Under `Position Settings` you'll find GPS Mode.
 Select `Enabled` and hit save.
 After your device reboots you should be good to go.